 Economic Development Grants

 SMIF's Economic Development Grants are designed to support new asset-based, collaborative initiatives.
-Projects much demonstrate measurable results and advance SMIF’s mission of promoting economic development in its 20-county region.
+Projects must demonstrate measurable results and advance SMIF’s mission of promoting economic development in its 20-county region.

 We're looking for new projects that provide education and technical support for new or existing entrepreneurs and businesses.
 Examples include business incubators, coworking spaces, one-on-one technical assistance, business skill training, and business outreach.

-- Proposals must be submitted by an independent 501(c)(3) organization, a unit of government or a public agency.
+- Proposals must be submitted by a 501(c)(3) organization, a unit of government or a public agency.

 - Proposals must demonstrate benefit to SMIF’s 20-county region.